sonic-net/sonic-mgmt/docs/testplan/QoS-remapping-for-Tunnel-traffic-test-plan.md

 #### Test case 1 - Verify DSCP re-writing
 ##### Test steps
 1. Generate packet with various `DSCP` values (listed below), `target_ip = 192.168.0.2`, `src_ip = 1.1.1.1`
-2. Send the packets to `upper_tor` via a portchannel
+2. Send the packets to `standby_tor` via a portchannel
 3. Verify the packets are encaped, and bounced back to T1
 4. Verify the `DSCP` value of bounced back packet is as expected.